 The Cost of Business Insurance

-If you run a high-risk business, then business insurance is expensive, but for me, it’s pretty cheap (around $35 per month).
+If you run a high-risk business, then business insurance is expensive, but for me, it’s cheap (around $35 per month).
 I love the peace of mind that comes with carrying professional insurance.
 For me, it’s well worth the cost.